RADIUS Authentication

 [edit system radius-server server-address] source-address source-address;

-Juniper Networks Vendor-Specific RADIUS and LDAP Attributes
+Juniper Networks Vendor-Specific RADIUS Attributes

-Junos OS supports the configuration of Juniper Networks RADIUS and LDAP vendor-specific attributes (VSAs).
-These VSAs are encapsulated in a RADIUS and LDAP vendor-specific attribute with the vendor ID set to the Juniper Networks ID number, 2636.
-Table 1 lists the Juniper Networks VSAs you can configure.
+Junos OS supports configuring Juniper Networks RADIUS vendor-specific attributes (VSAs) on the authentication server.
+These VSAs are encapsulated in a RADIUS vendor-specific attribute with the vendor ID set to the Juniper Networks ID number, 2636.

 Name |